-Christopher C. Whalen, M.D., M.S., Ernest Corn Professor of Infectious Disease Epidemiology and UGA Distinguished Research Professor
+Christopher C. Whalen, M.D., M.S., Karen and Jim Holbrook Distinguished Professor in Global Health and UGA Distinguished Research Professor

 Dr. Whalen received his medical degree from Case Western Reserve University in 1984 and his master’s degree in epidemiology in 1990.
 After obtaining the rank of professor with tenure at Case, he moved to the University of Georgia to help launch the Department of Epidemiology and Biostatistics.
 Since arriving at UGA, he has maintained his research program on tuberculosis and HIV in Uganda and directed an international training program on TB, HIV and bioinformatics.
 He teaches graduate courses on infectious disease epidemiology and advanced methods in epidemiology.